 Every single character in the Persona series, but specifically in Persona 3 and Persona 4 where every character specializes in a specific type of spell.
 The only person who can't use spells in either game is a temp character, and even then, he has magic-like skills.

 Theres a few people from the Breath of Fire series that could count, such as Momo and Ryu (As something of a paladin) from 3.

-Link from Zelda also qualifies in certain games where he's given spells, which includes all of the Zelda games produced by Nintendo except the original and The Legend Of Zelda Twilight Princess.
+Link from The Legend of Zelda also qualifies in certain games where he's given spells, which includes all of the Zelda games produced by Nintendo except the original and The Legend of Zelda: Twilight Princess.
 Though even those two Links could still use Magic Wands at least.
 Particularly in Zelda II The Adventure Of Link.
 Though a lot of the time, he's more of a gadget user, channeling raw magic into canes, medallions, and other types of magic-powered tools.

 The Twilight Princess incarnation of Zelda would also qualify, to a degree.
 She's shown wielding a sword in a cutscene, and also has quite considerable magical power.